Adlina01/kiriman-frontend/README.md

 # 🕋 Kiriman — Frontend

-A full-stack Umrah doa (prayer) platform where pilgrims share a unique link with family and friends, who can send doa messages without logging in.
-The pilgrim then reads them through a slide-view inbox — designed to be read at the Kaabah.
+A full-stack Umrah doa (prayer) platform that lets pilgrims share a unique link with family and friends, who can then send doa messages without needing to log in.
+The pilgrim reads them in a slide-view inbox — designed to be read at the Kaabah.

 This is the **React frontend** for Kiriman.
 The backend repo lives at [kiriman-backend](https://github.com/Adlina01/kiriman-backend).